kaityo256/lj_gas_liquid_boundary/README.md

 ## Summary

 This data provides temperature Gas-Liquid Phase Boundary of Lennard-Jones System.
 Cutoff is 3.0 sigma.
-Please refer our paper for details.
+Since we adopted a somehow less common method to introduce the cutoff, please refer to our paper for details.

 ## Data